-Colourful Yogyakarta is bursting at the seams with culture, art and tradition and is the soulful centre of all things Javanese.
-It is still presided over by its sultan who has been at the helm since Yogyakarta was the revolutionary capital during the Dutch occupation.
-Today locals are fiercely protective of their traditional way of life, with the Javanese court Kraton at the centre.
-There is plenty of exquisite architecture in the city centre and the winding narrow lanes are great for ambling on foot or by bike.
-Wherever this city takes you, you will never be too far from a fascinating display of local art, dance, poetry or theatre that seems to shape the daily lives of Yogyakartans - even public transport takes traditional form in the rather twee andong, or horse-drawn carts.
+Best known as a base for exploring the magnificent archaeological site of Borobudur, Yogyakarta (affectionately known as ‘Jogja’) has a lot to offer in its own right.
+Bursting at the seams with history, art and tradition, it is the colourful, soulful centre of Java and the cultural heart of Indonesia.
+The city is presided over by its sultan, who has been at the helm since Yogyakarta was the revolutionary capital during the Dutch occupation.
+Today, locals are fiercely protective of their traditional ways of life, with the Javanese court Kraton at the centre.
+There is plenty of exquisite architecture throughout the city and the winding narrow lanes are great for ambling on foot or by bike.
+Wherever it takes you, you will never be too far from a fascinating display of local art, dance, poetry or theatre that seems to shape the daily lives of Yogyakartans - even public transport takes traditional form in the twee andong, or horse-drawn carts.

 Uncover the Javanese culture at Ullen Sentalu, an interesting museum providing an understanding of the culture, royal history and art as told through the accounts of ancient Javanese Princesses (and the odd king).
 For those excited by the local cuisine, Yogyakarta is the place to be as it is home to some of the most delicious food Indonesia has on offer.
 Don’t leave without trying Gudeg Jodja, a jackfruit based dish with rice, chicken and sambal.